your adventure in

 • Communication Proficiency Requirement (credit for ENGL 1500, ENGL 2500*, and upper-level coursework)

-• U.S. diversity and international perspectives requirements
+• U.S. cultures and communities and international perspectives requirements

 *The College of Liberal Arts and Sciences aligns with the University Communication Proficiency Grade Requirement.
 At a minimum, students must demonstrate their communication proficiency by earning a grade of C or better in ENGL 2500; some majors set higher requirements for communication proficiency.
 For other university policies governing ISU degree programs, see Academics.